A - Z Recycling and Waste Guide

 Or mail unused medication in a pre-paid envelope.
 Visit the Vermont Department of Health for details.

 Take to your local police station.
-Many of them have receptacles in their lobbies for unwanted medicines.
+Some of them (Rockingham, Springfield, Windsor) have receptacles in their lobbies for unwanted medicines.

 Phone books may be placed with your regular recycling.